-(b) Statistical Interpretation
+b.
+Statistical Interpretation

-The statistical analyses used to determine if there is a statistically significant difference between the control and the critical dilution shall be in accordance with the methods for determining the No Observed Effect Concentration (NOEC) as described in EPA-821-R-02-012 or the most recent update thereof.
+For the Daphnia pulex survival test and the Fathead minnow survival test, the statistical analyses used to determine if there is a statistically significant difference between the control and the critical dilution shall be in accordance with the methods for determining the No Observed Effect Concentration (NOEC) as described in EPA 821 R 02 012 or the most recent update thereof.

-If the conditions of Test Acceptability are met in Item 2.a above and the percent survival of the test organism is equal to or greater than 90% in the critical dilution concentration and all lower dilution concentrations, the test shall be considered to be a passing test, and the permittee shall report an NOEC of not less than the critical dilution for the reporting requirements found in Item 3 below.
+If the conditions of Test Acceptability are met in Item 3.a above and the percent survival of the test organism is equal to or greater than 90% in the critical dilution concentration and all lower dilution concentrations, the test shall be considered to be a passing test, and the permittee shall report an NOEC of not less than the critical dilution for the DMR reporting requirements found in Item 4 below.

-(c) Dilution Water
+c.
+Dilution Water

-- Dilution water used in the toxicity tests will be receiving water collected as close to the point of discharge as possible but unaffected by the discharge.
+- i.
+Dilution water used in the toxicity tests will be receiving water collected as close to the point of discharge as possible but unaffected by the discharge.
 The permittee shall substitute synthetic dilution water of similar pH, hardness, and alkalinity to the closest downstream perennial water for; - (A) toxicity tests conducted on effluent discharges to receiving water classified as intermittent streams; and - (B) toxicity tests conducted on effluent discharges where no receiving water is available due to zero flow conditions. - ii.
-If the receiving water is unsatisfactory as a result of instream toxicity (fails to fulfill the test acceptance criteria of Item 3.a), the permittee may substitute synthetic dilution water for the receiving water in all subsequent tests provided the unacceptable receiving water test met the following stipulations:

-- (A) a synthetic dilution water control which fulfills the test acceptance requirements of Item 3.a was run concurrently with the receiving water control; - (B) the test indicating receiving water toxicity has been carried out to completion (i.e., 48 hours); - (C) the permittee includes all test results indicating receiving water toxicity with the full report and information required by Item 4 below; and - (D) the synthetic dilution water shall have a pH, hardness, and alkalinity similar to that of the receiving water or closest downstream perennial water not adversely affected by the discharge, provided the magnitude of these parameters will not cause toxicity in the synthetic dilution water.
+If the receiving water is unsatisfactory as a result of instream toxicity (fails to fulfill the test acceptance criteria of Item 3.a), the permittee may substitute synthetic dilution water for the receiving water in all subsequent tests provided the unacceptable receiving water test met the following stipulations: - (A) a synthetic dilution water control which fulfills the test acceptance requirements of Item 3.a was run concurrently with the receiving water control; - (B) the test indicating receiving water toxicity has been carried out to completion (i.e., 48 hours); - (C) the permittee includes all test results indicating receiving water toxicity with the full report and information required by Item 4 below; and - (D) the synthetic dilution water shall have a pH, hardness, and alkalinity similar to that of the receiving water or closest downstream perennial water not adversely affected by the discharge, provided the magnitude of these parameters will not cause toxicity in the synthetic dilution water.

-(d) Samples and Composites
+d.
+Samples and Composites

-- The permittee shall collect two flow-weighted composite samples from the outfall(s) listed at Item 1.a above. - ii.
-The permittee shall collect a second composite sample for use during the 24-hour renewal of each dilution concentration for the tests.
+- i.
+The permittee shall collect two flow weighted composite samples from the outfall(s) listed at Item 1.a above. - ii.
+The permittee shall collect a second composite sample for use during the 24 hour renewal of each dilution concentration for both tests.
 The permittee must collect the composite samples so that the maximum holding time for any effluent sample shall not exceed 36 hours.
 The permittee must have initiated the toxicity test within 36 hours after the collection of the last portion of the first composite sample.
 Samples shall be chilled to 6 degrees Centigrade during collection, shipping, and/or storage.